 If you have tried to use stock data in Claude before, you probably followed one of these paths.
 Download a CSV from Yahoo Finance, clean up the columns, upload it to Claude, and hope the file is not too large.
 Or write a script to pull prices from a data provider, export to CSV, and upload that.
 Or build something more elaborate with an API wrapper so Claude can call your local server.

 The fundamental problem is that Claude has no persistent connection to the data.
 Every session starts from scratch.
-You are the middleware - downloading, formatting, uploading, and repeating whenever you need a different slice.
+You handle every step in the middle, downloading, formatting, uploading, and repeating whenever you need a different slice.

 The MCP approach: connect once, ask anything